junchuan15/LLM-Open-Ended-Question-Grader-Based-On-Human-Curated-Rubrics/README.md

 #### **Step 1: Get an OpenAI API Key**

-1. Go to [OpenAI's API page](https://platform.openai.com/signup) and sign up or log in.
+i.
+Go to [OpenAI's API page](https://platform.openai.com/signup) and sign up or log in.
-2. Navigate to the **API keys** section under your account settings.
+ii.
+Navigate to the **API keys** section under your account settings.
-3. Generate a new API key and copy it.
+iii.
+Generate a new API key and copy it.

 #### **Step 2: Add the API Key to the Project**

 Once you have the API key, store it in the `.env` file in the `src/` directory.

-1. Open the `.env` file in any text editor.
+i.
+Open the `.env` file in any text editor.
-2. Replace `YOUR_OPENAI_API_KEY_HERE` with your actual API key.
+ii.
+Replace `YOUR_OPENAI_API_KEY_HERE` with your actual API key.
 Example:

     ```makefile
     OPENAI_API_KEY=sk-xxxxxxxxxxxxxxxxxxxxxxxxxxxx
     ```

--
+---

 ### **3. Running the Streamlit Application**